Sloeber/arduino-eclipse-plugin/readme.md

 ### Running the IDE/Plugin

-The runnable application executable can be started, i.e. on a 64-bit mac, with:
+Sloeber can be started, e.g. on a 64-bit mac, with:

 ```bash
 open io.sloeber.product/target/products/io.sloeber.product/macosx/cocoa/x86_64/sloeber/sloeber-ide.app
 ```

-On Linux you can run start eclipse using provided shell script:
+On Linux you can start Sloeber using the provided shell script:

 ```bash
 ./build_then_launch_plugin.sh